The movie opens on a working class street in an Irish/Italian Catholic neighborhood in the Bronx, N.Y, circa 1964

 Aloysius calls Donald's mother and asks her to come in for a meeting.

 That next Sunday, Flynn delivers a sermon on Gossip using a metaphor of a woman on a rooftop gutting a pillow and letting the feathers fly everywhere.
 He says stopping gossip is like putting all the feathers back into the pillowcase impossible to do, so don't gossip.
 It bears false witness against neighbors, ruins reputations, and is a sin.
 Sr. James looks guilty.
 Aloysius just stares straight ahead unfazed.

 The next day, in the courtyard, Sr. James and Flynn watch a crow in a tree and talk about his sermon.
 Sr. James asks if the sermon was directed at anyone in particular knowing it was meant for Aloysius and her.
 Sr. James clutches a letter from home telling her that her brother in Maryland is very sick.
-Flinn smokes a cigarette, enjoying another thing Aloysius does not approve of.
-Sr. James asks Flynn if "it is true" meaning, did Flinn molest Donald Miller.
-She tells him she saw Flinn put Donald's undershirt into is locker.
-Flinn says he just left it in the sanctuary, and that he was returning it and did not want to embarrass the boy by bringing it into the classroom, so he just put it in the locker himself.
+Flynn smokes a cigarette, enjoying another thing Aloysius does not approve of.
+Sr. James asks Flynn if "it is true" meaning, did Flynn molest Donald Miller.
+She tells him she saw Flynn put Donald's undershirt into is locker.
+Flynn says he just left it in the sanctuary, and that he was returning it and did not want to embarrass the boy by bringing it into the classroom, so he just put it in the locker himself.

 In history class, Sr. James tries to get Donald to tell her what was Patrick Henry's famous remark, but he does not want to talk.
 Another boy answers for him and Sr. James, on edge, sends him to the Principal's office for talking when he was not supposed to.